 Starting in Europe in September 2023, the OGR is a 27,000-mile sprint around the Globe spread across four legs taking in the Southern Ocean and the three Great Capes.
-The ports are yet to be announced but stopovers are Cape Town in South Africa, Auckland in New Zealand and Punta del Este in Uruguay before finishing back in Europe in April 2024.
+The start/finish port is yet to be announced but stopovers are Cape Town in South Africa, Auckland in New Zealand and Punta del Este in Uruguay before finishing back in Europe in April 2024.

 1st Leg: Start Sunday 10th SEPT 2023… 6,650 miles… boats finish 9th to 21st OCT ‘23